-Recently I read a blog post* that made me think about how I present God to my kids.
-I have always tried to emphasize God’s love and grace, because I know that it is God’s kindness that brings us to repentance, and his love that makes us want to love and seek after him.
+Recently I read an article somewhere (eek!
+I can’t remember where) that made me think about how I present God to my kids.
+I have always tried to emphasize God’s love and grace because I know that it is God’s kindness that brings us to repentance, and his love that makes us want to love and seek after him.

 So I recently started sending my kids to sleep with this little ritual.

 Watch the video or read the transcript below to learn the little ritual I use:

 If you enjoyed this video, make sure you subscribe on Youtube or Like my Facebook page so you’ll get notifications when new videos are up!
 Each one contains short, sweet, hope-filled ideas for spiritually parenting our kids.

 I say: You’re very creative.
 Does God love you because you are creative?

 I say: You’re very kind.
 Does God love you because you are kind?

 They say: No